AdobeDocs/media-analytics.it-IT/help/sdk-implement/analytics-with-ott/track-app-actions.md

 Actions are not tracked automatically, so call `trackAction` when an event that you want to track occurs, and map the action to a custom event.

-1. When an event that you want to track occurs, call `trackAction`.
+1. Quando si verifica un evento che si desidera monitorare, chiama `trackAction`.

    * **Roku:**